Reduce Your Air Bag Risk

 - Infants in rear-facing child safety seats should never be placed in front of active passenger air bags.

-- Children under 13 should always be restrained in a child safety seat or a seat belt in the back seat.
+- Children under 13 should always use a child safety seat or a seat belt in the back seat.
 Even if there isn't a passenger air bag in the vehicle, the safest place for infants and children is properly secured and buckled up in the back seat.

 - Check your vehicle owner's manual and the instructions provided with your child safety seat for correct use information.